 Opportunity: Within the experience industry there are very good conditions and a great engagement among customers.
 They are football fans, more than excited for the next game.
 They have a special interest in music and long to root for their favorite artist at the next concert.
 Or they are enjoyers of life who are just waiting for the right spa offer to come along.
 In other words, it's easier to stand cut through the noise in an industry where customer expectations are high.
 Make sure to tap into these expectations and keep customers warm through relevant content.

-Challenge: The customer books the visit at one point, but consumes the experience later.
+Challenge: The customer buys the ticket or books the visit at one point, but consumes the experience later.
 The period between purchase and consumption can include a few days but also several months.